 In addition to food and preparedness supplies, we should not overlook the value of storing extra vitamins (and medications, be it prescription or over-the-counter) which could become very relevant – especially if a disaster turns into a long-term situation.

-An important consideration during a long term disaster scenario is to stay healthy!
+Your most important consideration should be to stay healthy!
 Not only is this relevant for everyday life, but also in the context of preparedness.
-For example, during the time period following SHTF, many people will not be eating healthy, and many people will likely suffer from various vitamin deficiencies as a result.
+For example, during the time period following SHTF / long term disaster, many people will not be eating healthy, and many people will likely suffer from various vitamin deficiencies as a result.

 Although eating a proper diet rich in fundamental and beneficial nutrition is the best way to survive, a multivitamin supplement (at a minimum) could prove to be very important to overcome, or at least combat, the issues of vitamin deficiencies.